 - Select the CI classes which could be both business and technical service under both the slush buckets.

-- Avoid the CI classes which you do not want to provision into PagerDuty on both the slush buckets.
+- Avoid the CI classes which you do not want to provision into PagerDuty on both of the slush buckets.

-- The CIs and dependencies will all be considered based on the CI classes selected under both the slush buckets.
+- The CIs and dependencies will be considered based on the CI classes selected under both the slush buckets.

 - All other CIs which do not match the classification will be ignored.